Inda (novel): Characters

 Note that the second part of character surnames, here usually -Vayir, is a title of nobility.

 Indevan "Inda" Algara-Vayir: The second son of the Marlovan prince and princess, Jarend Algara-Vayir and Fareas Fera-Vayir.
 He is Tanrid's future Shield Arm.

 Tanrid Algara-Vayir: The heir to the Marlovan prince and is Inda's older brother.

 Hadand Algara-Vayir: Inda and Tanrid's sister.
 She is betrothed to the Marlovan king's heir, Aldren Montrei-Vayir.

-Evred "Sponge" Montrei-Vayir: The second son to the Marlovan king, Tlennen Montrei-Vayir and his queen, Wisthia Shagal.
+Evred "Sponge" Montrei-Vayir: The second son of the Marlovan king, Tlennen Montrei-Vayir, and his queen, Wisthia Shagal.
 Went to the Academy with Inda.
 He is Aldren's future Shield Arm.

 Aldren Montre-Vayir: Evred's elder brother and heir to the Marlovan throne.

 Barend Montre-Vayir: Cousin to Evred and Aldren, the son of Anderle Montrei-Vayir, the king's brother and Shield Arm.
 He is sent to sea and presumed dead when his ships are destroyed.

 Kendred "Dogpiss" Noth: He went to the Academy with Inda.
 His death was blamed on Inda.